-American University of Sharjah (AUS) is a premier highly ranked institution of higher education in the Middle East.
-It offers a distinctive blend of liberal arts and professional education at both the undergraduate and graduate levels.
-This catalog will inform you of the university's programs, policies, people and ethos, and will act as your guide to explore the multifaceted academic and extracurricular activities that comprise campus life.
+American University of Sharjah (AUS) is an independent not-for-profit American style institution of higher education in the Middle East.
+It offers undergraduate degrees, MS and PhD degrees, and a distinctive blend of liberal arts and professional education.
+The quality of AUS and its programs have been recognized by both local and international accreditation.

+This catalog will inform you of the university's programs, policies, people and ethos, and will act as your guide to explore the academic and extracurricular activities that comprise campus life.

-Following the vision of our founder, His Highness Sheikh Dr. Sultan Bin Muhammad Al Qasimi, Member of the Supreme Council of the United Arab Emirates and Ruler of Sharjah, the university has grown from strength to strength over the past 19 years, garnering international acclaim for its rigorous academic programs and its multicultural campus environment.
-We are proud of our highly qualified and experienced faculty members who are committed to providing the best education and mentoring to our students.
-Hailing from 48 nations across the globe and with terminal degrees earned at some of the best universities in the world, they are experts in their respective disciplines and are committed to teach and mentor students as well as actively engage in research and scholarship.
-This, coupled with our commitment to enhancing research output and construction of a Research Technology and Innovation Park just west of campus, are key factors for our renown throughout the GCC region and the Arab world.
+Following the vision of the Founder of AUS, His Highness Sheikh Dr. Sultan bin Muhammad Al Qasimi, Member of the Supreme Council of the United Arab Emirates and Ruler of Sharjah, the university has grown from strength to strength.
+We are proud of the international acclaim for our rigorous academic programs and multicultural campus environment.
+Our highly qualified and experienced faculty members are committed to providing the best education and mentoring of our students.
+Hailing from 47 nations across the globe and with terminal degrees earned at some of the best universities in the world, they are experts in their respective disciplines, are committed to teach and mentor students, and are at the same time actively engage in research and scholarship.
+This, coupled with our commitment to enhancing research output and construction of a Research Technology and Innovation Park just west of campus, are key factors for our renown throughout the GCC countries and the Arab world.

 Our goal is to make the AUS experience unique and distinct, one that enriches the students as they make their way through their years at the university.
 We do this by providing our students with a well-balanced education, one that empowers them, and helps them to broaden their thinking, open their minds to new ways of seeing and understanding, and becoming global citizens.
-Our students are encouraged to debate and discuss issues and take practical steps to put theory into practice; to become problem solvers, creative thinkers and leaders as they engage in issues both in and outside of the classroom.
+Our students are encouraged to debate and discuss issues and take practical steps to put theory into practice, to become problem solvers, creative thinkers and leaders as they engage in issues both in and outside of the classroom.

-AUS provides its campus community with a multinational environment in which to study, learn, live and grow.
-We are very proud of our multicultural campus and student body comprising some 6,000 students from 99 countries.
-As an institution that is closely linked to its Sharjah and UAE surroundings, AUS continues to add to its program offerings, reflecting the needs and requirements of the students and the regional marketplace.
+The AUS campus community is a multinational environment in which to study, learn, live and grow.
+We are very proud of our campus and student body comprising some 5,500 students from 95 countries.
+AUS continues to add to its program offerings, reflecting the needs and requirements of students and the regional marketplace.

-As you go through these pages, you will find answers to questions pertaining to a wide range of issues, including information on the many programs we offer and their requirements, our regulations and policies, and student life, as well as information about campus facilities and resources.
+As you go through these pages, you will find answers to a wide range of questions, including information on the many programs we offer and their requirements, our regulations and policies, and student life, as well as information about campus facilities and resources.
 This will help you to navigate your way to understand better what constitutes a rich and beneficial university education and experience.

-Embarking on this journey, you will witness first-hand the dynamics and excellence for which AUS has become renowned throughout the region.
-You will experience a colorful, energetic, and multifaceted campus life and forge your own relationships as a student at AUS.
+Embarking on this journey, you will witness first-hand the dynamics and excellence for which AUS has become renowned.
+You will experience a colorful, energetic and multifaceted campus life, and will forge your own relationships as a student at AUS.

-It gives me great pleasure to welcome you to our unique world and to wish you every success in your discipline of choice.
+It gives me great pleasure to welcome you to AUS, and I wish you every success in your discipline of choice.